KorfLab/FRAG_project/README.md

 	cat FRAG00062_2x_*for_paper* | sort -u | sort -k4,4 -k3n,3n > 2x_for_paper_results_100-5000.tsv
 	cat FRAG00062_3x_*for_paper* | sort -u | sort -k4,4 -k3n,3n > 3x_for_paper_results_100-5000.tsv

-Tried to make a modified version of overlap script which centers breakpoint regions around middle of blocks.

-1. Center regions around the breakpoint (as before)ÊÑÊcode = B
-2. Center regions around midpoint of block (leads to 1/2 as many datapoints) ÑÊcode = M

-I modified overlap script to take a new command-line parameter (--type) which can use B, or M (defaults to B).
-For both types, he region size is 1 bp greater than specified (centered around a single base, e.g. 100 bp = 50 bp either side of center point).

-Run all of this using double nested loop in bash_loop.sh script and iterate to larger sizes (200Ð50,000 bp in 200 bp increments).
-Then tidy up:

-	cat FRAG00062_2x_*for_paper* | sort -u | sort -k4,4 -k5,5 -k3n,3n > 2x_for_paper_results_200-50000.tsv
-	cat FRAG00062_3x_*for_paper* | sort -u | sort -k4,4 -k5,5 -k3n,3n > 3x_for_paper_results_200-50000.tsv

-Also did one more set of runs from 1,000 bp up to 250,000 bp in 1,000 increments.

 ### New script ###